-FCE includes all impairments, not just those that result in physical functional limitations.
+Functional Capacity Evaluation (FCE) includes all impairments, not just those that result in physical functional limitations.
 In general, the purpose of FCE is to collect information about the functional limitations of a person with medical impairment.
-Beyond this general purpose, functional capacity evaluation has three specific purposes.
+Beyond this general purpose, functional capacity evaluation has three specific purposes:

 Type of Tests

-The basic approach taken by FCE test is to ensure that employee is able to do his job safely and effectively.
-As FCE is typically used in a more manual work environment such as factory floor or industrial settings, they generally cover two components of functional capacity –
+The basic approach taken by the Functional Capacity Evaluation (FCE) test is to ensure that the employee is able to do his job safely and effectively.
+A more labour-intensive work environment is the kind of setting the FCE is typically used.
+Examples include factory floor or industrial settings.
+Therefore, they generally cover two components of functional capacity –

 - Strength and flexibility, and